Entries for the 2022 event will open Saturday 20th November 2021 at 1000. Race Date is Saturday 15th to Sunday 16th October 2022.

 Full Medical Support in the form of dedicated race ambulances and roving vehicles as well as static first aid teams and medical volunteers at aid stations.

 Live Tracking every step of the way, through Open Tracking.
+(Click here to see the 2021 event).

 Live timings across race weekend for friends and family to track your progress.